Post 16 - College Provision

 When appropriate, we encourage peer supported learning to develop communication, working with others and social skills.
 We also present the pupils with challenging activities to develop their problem solving and thinking skills.

 All pupils over the age of fourteen have access to advice from a specialist careers officer.
 This person meets our pupils and staff at certain times during the year to discuss their future intentions and choices until it is time for them to leave school.
 They are also present at Annual Review meetings to advise and inform our pupils and their parents.
 Pupils access external work experience in a number of venues which have been thoroughly risk assessed beforehand.

 We would like to reassure parents that their child will have a place in further education or training provision when they leave school.
 Parents will have the opportunity to discuss future provision with our Careers Advisor.
-They may attend a college of further education, a work placement scheme or have access to the many opportunities offered by Social Services.
+They may attend a college of further education, work placement scheme, specialist college or have access to the many opportunities offered by Social Services.
 We hold a Careers meeting every Autumn Term and invite representatives from training providers.